McAfee offers four degrees, five combined degrees, and one certificate program:

 We require that you have a bachelor’s degree with a liberal arts core from a regionally accredited college or university.

 Students with previous academic training in religion may seek advanced placement standing.

 Our desire is to create a curriculum that enhances and deepens the knowledge base you’ve established in your undergraduate courses.
 If you have a B or better in at least two undergraduate courses that fit with any of our foundation courses, the associate dean will review your transcript and see if you can take a more advanced class in the foundation courses.

-The Master of Divinity is 78 hours and can be completed in three years.
+The Master of Divinity is 78 hours and can be completed in three years in residence and four years when taken online.
 The Master of Arts in Christian Ministry is 38 hours and can be completed in two years in residence and three years when taken online.
 The Master of Theological Studies is 48 hours and can be completed in two years.
 The Doctor of Ministry is 33 hours of course work that can be completed in three years, with a fourth year for thesis writing.

 One of the advantages of being in Atlanta is the number of places to work.
 Students work in area churches, on campus, coffee houses, restaurants, etc. We assist in placing students in church-related jobs and on campus jobs upon request.

 No, we are about 9 miles northeast of downtown.
 Our campus is just inside Interstate 285, where it crosses Interstate 85.
 Surrounded on three sides by protected woodlands, the Mercer Atlanta campus is a quiet place to study and live.